winter-cardinal/winter-cardinal-ui/docs/api/classes/DApplicationLayer.md

 • **resizeTo**: `HTMLElement` \| `Window`

-The element or window to resize the application to.
+The HTML element or window to automatically resize the renderer's view element to match width and height.

 **`Name`**